 - Any place where the carrying of firearms is prohibited by federal law.

 Important note: A person licensed to carry a concealed firearm shall not be prohibited from carrying or storing a firearm in a vehicle for lawful purposes.

 Generally, it is unlawful to openly carry a firearm in Florida, unless a person is licensed to carry a concealed firearm and briefly displays the firearm to the ordinary sight of another person, unless the firearm is intentionally displayed in an angry or threatening manner, not in necessary self-defense.
 Open Carry is permitted while hunting, fishing camping, at gun shows, or while target shooting, or while going to and from such activities.
 See, Florida Statutes 790.053 and 790.25(3).

 Florida Statute 790.10 makes it is illegal to exhibit a firearm in the presence of one or more persons in a rude, careless, angry, or threatening manner, not in necessary self-defense.

-Possessing a firearm in Florida is lawful in certain limited circumstances.
-Otherwise, it is unlawful to openly carry or improperly display a firearm, or to carry a concealed firearm.
-You can get a concealed firearms license, if you qualify, but you still face a long list of restrictions on where you can carry.
-Furthermore, certain individuals are prohibited by law to possess a firearm.
-AS such, it is important that you familiarize yourself with Florida Statute 790, in order to ensure that you don’t find yourself in an unintended run-in with the law.
+Possessing a firearm in Florida is lawful in certain circumstances.
+While it is unlawful to openly carry or improperly display a firearm, a person may carry a concealed firearm, if they are otherwise not prohibited from doing so and avoid carrying in any prohibited places.
+You can get a concealed firearms license if you qualify, but you still face a long list of restrictions on where you can carry.
+Furthermore, certain individuals are prohibited by law from possessing a firearm.
+As such, it is important that you familiarize yourself with Florida Statute 790, to ensure that you don’t find yourself in an unintended run-in with the law.